 An Evaluation of Food Insecurity & Health Behavior among Rural Community Supported Agriculture (CSA) Participants

-Michael Capata, Ian Crane, Taylor Goller, Angie Li, Erin McElroy, Noah Quinlan, Deborah Shamsian, Thomas Delaney, and Jill Jemison
+Michael Capata, Ian Crane, Taylor Goller, Angie Li, Erin McElroy, Noah Quinlan, Deborah Shamsian, Thomas Delaney, Jill Jemison, Paul Feenan, and Breck Knauft

 Introduction.
 Access to healthy foods is a major barrier for individuals achieving a healthy diet.
 The literature reveals several investigations into causes of food insecurity, but few focus on Community Supported Agriculture (CSA) programs that attempt to address food insecurity and related health behaviors of participants.